Inzane 17

 A little side note, I live in the country.
 There is one way into my property, unless you want to scale some rather steep hills and hollers.
 As we all know, most thieves are to lazy to exert a lot of energy to supply their drug habit, so since I don't have anything of real high value, I feel rather safe from thieves.
 We do have a thief living down the road a piece, and he would steal anything to support his junky self.
 I want a camera showing the front entrance to our property, a back camera to watch my bee hives, one up on the hill to watch my deer hunting stand area and one more somewhere else, I'm not sure where yet.

-So, I have simple needs Grin cooldude
+So, I have simple needs ;D :cooldude:

 Mr Whiskey

-A little side note, I live in the country.
+Quote from: JimmyG on Sat 17, Nov 2018, 07:48:23A little side note, I live in the country.

 That being the case then the most effective "theft deterrent" system you can get

-would be a good watchdog, IMHO Evil
+would be a good watchdog, IMHO :evil:

-Best of on your search cooldude
+Best of on your search :cooldude:

 PS.
 When you get a good camera system be sure and post signs that you have cameras (and don't put the signs right where the cameras are).
 The signs will do more to deter theft than the cameras will.
-You could actually put up fake cameras with signs & accomplish about the same thing Cool
+You could actually put up fake cameras with signs & accomplish about the same thing 8)

 Peace, Whiskey.